Irrela/Irrela.github.io/_posts/english/2019-01-01-IELTS-WRITING.md

 Give reasons for your answer and include any relevant examples from your own knowledge or experience.

 ===
-In the ongoing discourse(debate/controversy) over whether children should be educated at home or ***within the conventional school system***, ***my stance aligns with*** the advantages of embracing modern educational institutions(organizations).
-While I acknowledge the merits of homeschooling, several compelling reasons lead me to prioritize the more prevalent method of schooling.
+In the ongoing discourse(debate/confrontation/controversy) over whether children should be educated at home or ***within the conventional school system***, ***my stance aligns with*** the advantages of embracing modern educational institutions(organizations).
+While I acknowledge the merits of homeschooling, several compel ling reasons lead me to prioritize the more prevalent method of schooling.

 On one side of the spectrum, proponents(advocates) of homeschooling argue that the ***one-size-fits-all*** approach of traditional schools can ***stifle*** individuality(personality) and overlook(ignore) unique talents.
 Schools often follow ***a standardized curriculum*** that may not ***cater to each student's needs*** or passions.
 For instance, a child with ***exceptional aptitude in physics*** might find their ***potential*** hindered by a ***generic*** education system that ***allocates equal time to all subjects***.
 However, if guided appropriately at home, the child could immerse themselves in ***their area of interest*** and potentially make ****groundbreaking**** contributions to society.